About Changing Your Name on Your Kansas Registration

 After updating your name, request a duplicate car registration that displays your correct information.

 Applying for a DMV name change can be difficult if you do not provide the correct documents to verify your new name.
 All documents presented to the DOR must be issued by a U.S. state, city or county and include an official signature.

 This name change checklist includes the most commonly used name change documents:

 - Marriage certificate

 - Divorce decree showing “name restored as”

 - Court order of name change

-Find helpful DMV links and detailed information on how to change your name on your Kansas registration by reviewing our free in-depth guide.
+Find helpful DMV links and information about changing your name on your registration by reviewing our free guide.